EpistasisLab/autoqtl/README.md

 AutoQTL : Automated Quantitative Trait Locus Analysis
 ==================================

-**AutoQTL** is an automated machine learning tool for QTL Analysis.
+**AutoQTL** is an automated machine learning tool for QTL analysis.
 The goal of AutoQTL is to automate QTL analysis by building an analytics pipeline optimized for explaining variation in a quantitative trait given a set of genetic variants.
-It uses Genetic Programming as the search and optimization method.
+It uses genetic programming (GP) as the search and optimization method.

 #geneticsmeetsautoML